dodgeblaster/jscourse/chapters/Day1/02_Values_Types_andOperators/README.md

 ```

-# Exercise 1
+# Exercise 1 - Workout Tracker
-Create a timesheet app, where the user is prompted for the hours they worked each day of this week (Mon - Fri).
+Create a workout tracker app, where the user is prompted for the hours minutes they spent running (Mon - Fri).
-Once the user submits the hours, `console.log` the total hours worked.
+Once the user submits the minutes, `console.log` the total amount of time working out.